A rugged route around scenic Terrace Pond with a floating bridge and lots of scrambling.

 1.4 – Arrive at the junction of YELLOW (TP West) and WHITE (TP Circular) near Terrace Pond.

-Walk over to the right out to a viewpoint over Terrace Pond.
+Then return to this intersection to start following WHITE (TP Circular) as it drops downhill.
+A side trail on the right out to a viewpoint over Terrace Pond.

 Approach a long floating bridge.